-In the project details page, you have the ability to import another existing project.
+In the project details page, you have the ability to insert another existing project into the current project (merge).
 After tapping the import button, you will be presented with the list of other projects on the device.
 Selecting one project will show more details.
 You can then import the selected project.